moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/view_dp_info/index.md

         ![view_quality.png](/learn/dp_consumer_learn_track/view_dp_info/view_quality.png)

-    - On the access options tab, you can see the ways to consume the Data Product via various tools:
+6. **Access options:**
+    You can explored the semantic model associated with your data Product using tools like Studio or integrated with various BI tools, AI/ML platforms, or applications using DataOS APIs.
+If a Data Product includes a Semantic Model, then the following consumption ports are available on  the access options tab:

     - Power BI and MS Excel
     - Jupyter Notebook
     - Data APIs
     - Postgres
     - GraphQL

+    Output datasets are generally consumed via Talos APIs.
+As well as these outputs can become inputs for some other Data Products.

 ## Best practices